KalmiaLatifolia/AviSpace/README.md

 The AviSpace app can be accessed online at https://pe6zh8-laura-berman.shinyapps.io/Avispace4/

-Alternatively, you can download the shiny app to run locally
+Alternatively, you can download the shiny app to run locally [View the Shiny app folder](AviSpace4.0/)

 # Citation